-Another approach to eliminating debt is the debt avalanche method, which focuses on paying off the revolving debt with the highest interest rates first as you work to pay off all your accounts.
+Another approach to eliminating debt is the debt avalanche method, which focuses on paying off the debt with the highest interest rates first as you work to pay off all your accounts.

 Consider the Debt Snowball Method

 After paying the minimum balance on all your debts, use any extra money to put more toward the debt with the lowest balance.
 Once that's paid, move on to the debt with the next lowest balance, and so on.
-This way you can reduce the number of debts faster, which can motivate you to keep going since you'll see progress quickly.
+This way, you can reduce the number of debts faster, which can motivate you to keep going since you'll see progress quickly.

 The Bottom Line

 If you're considering debt consolidation, it's best to carefully evaluate your financial situation and research your options to determine if it's the right solution for you.
-Before you begin, take a look at your free credit score to see where you stand and make sure to monitor it to track your progress and any changes as you work to pay off your debt.
+Before you begin, take a look at your credit score to see where you stand and make sure to monitor it to track your progress and any changes as you work to pay off your debt.